Rab Noakes

-Biography
+Life and career

-Noakes was born in St Andrews, Fife, on 13 May 1947, and brought up in Cupar.
+Noakes was born in St Andrews, Fife, on 13 May 1947 and brought up in Cupar.

 In 1963, Noakes moved to London and worked for the Civil Service, where he played folk clubs at night.
 He returned to Scotland in 1967 and began a duo with Robin McKidd.
 They played their first gig at the Glasgow Folk centre.
 In the same year he secured a month's residency in Denmark.

-Noakes released his first album, Do You See The Lights, in 1970, with a line-up that included McKidd on electric guitar and the Scottish jazz bassist Ronnie Rae.
+Noakes released his first album, Do You See The Lights, in 1970 with a line-up that included McKidd on electric guitar and the Scottish jazz bassist Ronnie Rae.
 This recording included the songs "Too Old to Die", "Together Forever" and "Somebody Counts on Me".

 Noakes was a founding member in 1971 of the folk rock band Stealers Wheel, along with Gerry Rafferty and Joe Egan.
 He sang backing vocals and played on Rafferty's first solo album, Can I Have My Money Back, most notably on "Mary Skeffington", a song about Rafferty's mother.
-After these sessions, he became an early member of Stealers Wheel, but left them before the release of the band's first album.
+After these sessions he became an early member of Stealers Wheel but left before the release of the band's first album.

 Noakes recorded and performed with Lindisfarne, whom he supported on a national tour in 1972, and recorded his songs "Turn a Deaf Ear" on their first album, Nicely Out of Tune, and "Together Forever" on their second, Fog on the Tyne.
 Barbara Dickson recorded "Turn a Deaf Ear" on her album Do Right Woman, on which Noakes performed.

-In May 1972, the British music magazine NME reported that Noakes was to appear at the Great Western Express Lincoln Festival on 26 May that year.
+In May 1972 the British music magazine NME reported that Noakes was to appear at the Great Western Express Lincoln Festival on 26 May that year.
 Other acts to perform in the "Giants of Tomorrow" marquee included Budgie, Skin Alley, Tea & Sympathy, John Martyn, Warhorse and Gnidrolog.
-One of Noakes's best-known recordings, "Branch", was released as a single in summer 1974 from his album Red Pump Special, which was recorded in Nashville, Tennessee, and produced by Elliot Mazer.
-It had considerable airplay on BBC Radio 1, but without making the UK Singles Chart.
+One of Noakes's best-known recordings, "Branch", was released as a single in 1974 from his album Red Pump Special, which was recorded in Nashville, Tennessee, and produced by Elliot Mazer.
+It had considerable airplay on BBC Radio 1 without making the UK Singles Chart.

-The album Restless (1978) was produced by Terry Melcher at Starling Sounds, based at Tittenhurst Park in Ascot, the former home of John Lennon and Yoko Ono, then owned by Ringo Starr.
-The albums, Rab Noakes (1980) and Under the Rain (1984) followed, but it was not until 1994 that Standing Up appeared.
-Noakes subsequently toured with the Varaflames, containing Pick Withers, Rod Clements and the harmonicist, Fraser Speirs.
+The album Restless (1978) was produced by Terry Melcher at Starling Sounds based at Tittenhurst Park in Ascot, the former home of John Lennon and Yoko Ono and then owned by Ringo Starr.
+The albums Rab Noakes (1980) and Under the Rain (1984) followed, but it was not until 1994 that Standing Up appeared.
+Noakes subsequently toured with the Varaflames, containing Pick Withers, Rod Clements and the harmonicist Fraser Speirs.